200 South Hamilton Road

 President Bowers inquired about anticipated new initiatives for 2026.
 Chief

-Spence indicated that the department would focus on fully operationalizing
+Spence indicated that the department would focus on fully operationalizing the

-also cited preparations for CALEA accreditation, a new records management
+cited preparations for CALEA accreditation, a new records management

-system (CAD/RMS), and potential staffing needs to support future
+system (CAD/RMS), and potential staffing needs to support future operational

-might also involve training facility use by external organizations and
+also involve training facility use by external organizations and

 neighborhood-funded camera deployments.
-He cited an example in
+He cited an example in Jefferson

-Jefferson Meadows.
+Meadows.

 President Bowers raised concerns about the potential use of artificial